Factiva: History

 In 2005, Factiva acquired two private companies: London-based 2B Reputation Intelligence Ltd. and Denver, Colorado-based taxonomy services and software firm, Synapse, the Knowledge Link Corporation.
 2B was a technology and consulting business, specializing in media monitoring and reputation management.
 Synapse provided taxonomy management software, pre-built taxonomies and taxonomy-building and indexing services.

 This acquisition brought with it Synaptica, the taxonomy management software tool developed by Synapse, and Taxonomy Warehouse, a website developed by Synapse.
 Both Synaptica and Taxonomy Warehouse were developed by Factiva after the acquisition and are now owned by Dow Jones.

 In 2006, Reuters sold its 50 percent share of Factiva to Dow Jones.
 Factiva was integrated into the Enterprise Media Group within Dow Jones.
 Clare Hart was the executive vice president of this operating group.

 In 2007, Factiva was included as a Dow Jones company sold to Rupert Murdoch's News Corp.

 Factiva provides searching by free-text, as well as region, subject, author, industry and company metadata.
 Searches can be further filtered by publication, language and date range.

 Factiva offers a number of enterprise integration options, including a fully comprehensive web services API, the Factiva Developers Kit.
-This toolkit allows organisations to embed Factiva content and services within enterprise workflow applications.
+This toolkit allows organizations to embed Factiva content and services within enterprise workflow applications.

 In 2008 Dow Jones launched the website Synaptica Central to highlight the Synaptica tool and to discuss controlled vocabularies and semantic technologies.

 In 2012, Dow Jones announced a new search platform for its digital network based on technology licensed from MarkLogic® Corporation.